opensource-observer/oso/docs/docs/contribute/adding-dbt-models.md

 ## DBT model execution schedule

-After your PR has been accepted it will automatically be deployed into our data warehouse and available for querying.
+After your PR has been accepted, it will automatically be deployed into our data warehouse and available for querying.
 At this time, the data pipelines are executed once a day by the OSO CI at 02:00 UTC.
 The pipeline currently takes a number of hours and any materializations or views would likely be ready for use